 Bypassing Certificate Pinning (For Testing)

 During development, you need to test with local proxies.
-Here's how to disable pinning:
+Here's how to disable pinning without compromising production security:

 public class TrustAllCertificates {